mattwigway/DiscreteChoiceModels.jl/README.md

 - Nested logit
 - Mixed logit

+At this point, the package should be considered experimental.

 The package allows specifying discrete choice models using an intuitive, expressive syntax.
 For instance, the following code reproduces [Biogeme's multinomial logit model](https://biogeme.epfl.ch/examples/swissmetro/01logit.html) in 28 lines of code, vs. 65 for the Biogeme example:

 ```julia